-Unassigned - is the residual classification for the general fund and also reflects negative residual amounts in other funds.
+Unassigned - consists of negative residual amounts in the funds.

 When both restricted and unrestricted resources are available for use, it is the District's policy to first use restricted resources, and then use unrestricted resources as they are needed.

 When committed, assigned or unassigned resources are available for use, it is the District's policy to use resources in the following order; 1) committed 2) assigned and 3) unassigned.